frkatona/ObsidianSync/Music/Eric Performance.md

  - [x] Follow up about practice day (ask if setlist still largely stands)
 ---
 # Practice Notes
+### 7/9 Notes
+- Last practice
+	- Sylvie maybe practice at open mic on Sunday (after she chats with her friend afterwards)
+	- maybe ask her if she could come before too?
+- Sylvie covers
+	- A Day in the Life
+- Other note, practice Crazy on You for Sunday

 ### 7/8 Notes
 - Sylvie can be here today and 6-9 tomorrow
 - take-home practice songs